 The integrated digital controller continuously monitors cooking temperature to keep your set temperature within 20 degrees of accuracy.
 It’s easy to use by setting it and forgetting it until your dinner is ready to come off the grill.
 You can depend on your Renegade Elite to prepare your food perfectly each time.

-If you want to expand your wood-fired cooking horizons past smoking meat, this grill is perfect for creating wood-fired pizzas or apple pies, too.
+If you want to expand your wood-fired cooking horizons past smoking meat, this grill is perfect for creating wood-fired pizzas, too.
 With 380 sq. in. of cooking space on the Renegade Elite, your imagination is truly the limit and it’s still small enough to fit just about anywhere.

 One drawback of the 6 in 1 Renegade Elite is that it struggles to get to higher temperatures to sear meat.
 While your food is always grilled to absolute perfection with this grill, it won’t have the telltale cross-hatched sear marks that so many barbecuers love.

 Another issue may be that it can’t char-grill.
-If you’re a fan of burnt ends on your brisket, you may want to look elsewhere since this grill just doesn’t have the ability to char meat.
+If you want burnt ends on your brisket, you may want to look elsewhere since this grill just doesn’t have the ability to char meat.

 6 in 1 cooking abilities